kwinter745321/ESP32LVGL/Videos/video58/README.md

  # Late Update - 08 October 2025

- A viewer suggested that we build the firmware with the RGB and ch422g drivers.
+ A viewer (donpapa871) suggested that we build the firmware with the RGB and ch422g drivers.
  So we did.
 Here is the command:

 python3 make.py esp32 BOARD=ESP32_GENERIC_S3 BOARD_VARIANT=SPIRAM_OCT DISPLAY=ili9341 DISPLAY=rgb_display DISPLAY=st7796 EXPANDER=ch422g INDEV=gt911 INDEV=xpt2046 clean

 We include this file in the firmware_alternate folder.

+Thanks donpap871 !